How legally binding is a memorandum of understanding?

-I’ve met a guy who seemed a good fit for a partner and we’ve signed a Memorandum of Understanding.
+I’ve met a guy who seemed like a good fit for a partner and we’ve signed a memorandum of understanding (MoU).

 But it turned out he had very different ideas of how the business should be built.
 At some point he just distanced himself, doing nothing.

 So I decided to terminate the MoU, as I’ve found another person who could take the role.
 But that guy now says that part of the company (which is not yet incorporated) belongs to him, and if I want him out, I need to buy him out.